-Before investing in a laser scanner, watch for the following red flags related to training:
+Before investing in a laser scanner (or any other digital scene documentation technology), watch for the following red flags related to training:

 1. Outsourced training.
 If the manufacturer doesn’t support its technology with in-house trainers, beware.
 Independent “recommended” trainers might be highly skilled and well-qualified, but you’ll need to invest more of your time making sure they will be able to meet your needs.
 A package that includes a dedicated manufacturer-driven training program with full-time trainers will be much more likely to provide consistency and ensure user proficiency.